Skip the line at the taco truck and make these succulent homemade Tacos Al Pastor topped with pineapple, and an easy cilantro-onion salsa.

 Al Pastor Taco Ingredients

-You’ll need a few ingredients for the pork marinade, and a few ingredients for the tacos themselves!
+You’ll need a few ingredients for the pork marinade, and a few ingredients for the tacos themselves.
+Find ingredient notes (including substitutions and swaps) below.

 • White Onion – ½ of a white onion gets blended into our al pastor marinade…

-• Sea Salt – 1 tablespoon of salt get added to the mix!
+• Sea Salt – 1 tablespoon of salt gets added to the mix

-• Guajillo Peppers in Adobo – traditionally, dried chili peppers are used in the tacos al pastor marinade, but we’ve found that they can be too hard to get your hands on (many stores don’t carry them), they’re a bit difficult to use (you have to go through the process of re-hydrating them), and you’re left with a bunch of leftover chilis when its all said and done.
+• Guajillo Peppers in Adobo – traditionally, dried chili peppers are used in the tacos al pastor marinade.
+But we’ve found that they can be too hard to get your hands on (many stores don’t carry them), and they’re a bit difficult to use (you have to go through the process of re-hydrating them).
+Plus, you’re left with a bunch of leftover chilis when it’s all said and done.
 For these reasons, we tend to grab canned peppers.
-You’ll need 4 peppers in adobo – guajillo peppers are our first choice, but chipotle peppers are a great sub!
+You’ll need 4 peppers in adobo – guajillo peppers are our first choice, but chipotle peppers are a great sub.

-• Tortillas – these Tacos Al Pastor are served on mini corn tortillas, but use whichever tortillas you love best!
+• Tortillas – we love these Tacos Al Pastor served on mini corn tortillas, but use whatever type of tortillas you love best.

 • Onion – ½ of a (finely) diced onion, plus…